jarodreyes/docs/sendgrid.md

 };
 ```

-With Sendgrid you can send emails with the from with your company domain
+With Sendgrid you can send emails with the from with your company domain, read more at https://sendgrid.com/docs